aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridworkbooksettings/_index.md

 ```

-whether use iteration to resolve circular references.
+Gets whether use iteration to resolve circular references.

 **Returns:**
 boolean